Les Contamines-Montjoie, France: Family Ski Guide

 English is spoken at the tourist office and by most ESF instructors, but the village operates in French.
 Less of a barrier here than at very local resorts like Chamrousse, but more than at Les Arcs or Courchevel.

-If this resort is not the right fit for your family, consider Saint-Gervais for better Evasion Mont Blanc access and more village amenities.
+Should the tradeoffs outweigh the wins, consider Saint-Gervais for better Evasion Mont Blanc access and more village amenities.

 Would we recommend Les Contamines-Montjoie?